oasis-open/openc2-jadn-software/jadn/docs/jadn-overview.md

 to transport the data.
 * DMs are intended for implementors and include protocol-specific constructs.

 Since conceptual models can be implemented in different ways, multiple DMs can be derived from a single IM.
-An IM can be combined with a set of encoding rules to algorithmically perform data validation and serialization.
-The encoding rules incorporate format-specific implementation details, reducing or eliminating the need for explicit data models and freeing implememntors to focus on business logic rather than data handling.
+An IM can be combined with a set of encoding rules that supply the format-specific implementation details, reducing or eliminating the need for explicit data models and freeing implementors to develop code for business logic rather than data handling.
+JADN represents data objects at an abstract (IM) level and is used with format-specific codecs to automatically perform data validation and serialization.

+## Examples
 An example data structure is shown below in several formats.
 This example, from the Protocol Buffers documentation, defines a message containing information about a person:

+**Protobuf:**

     message Person {
         required string name = 1;